InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Conclusion

 \section{Conclusion}

 In this work, we address the challenge of evaluating the ability of LLMs to integrate scientific knowledge into interactive demonstrations.
-We introduce \textsc{InteractScience}, a novel benchmark for scientific demonstration code generation with a hybrid evaluation framework combines deterministic PFT for verifying interactive functionality and reliable VQT for assessing visual fidelity.
+We introduce InteractScience, the first benchmark for scientific demonstration code generation with a hybrid evaluation framework that combines deterministic PFT for verifying interactive functionality and reliable VQT for assessing visual fidelity.
+By targeting executable scientific demos rather than static answers, InteractScience offers a practical testbed for AI-assisted science education.

-While our study demonstrates the feasibility of evaluating scientific demonstration code generation, the current dataset is relatively limited in data size and expert verification, which may leave some subtle interactive or semantic cases untested.
+While our study demonstrates the feasibility of evaluating scientific demonstration code generation, the current dataset is limited in data size and expert verification, which may leave some subtle interactive or semantic cases untested.
 These aspects suggest opportunities for future work, including expanding the benchmark, incorporating broader expert validation, and exploring agent-driven testing to improve coverage, flexibility, and scalability.
-A more detailed discussion of these points is provided in Appendix~\ref{apdx:discussion}.
-We hope that our work contributes to the development of more reliable AI tools for science and education applications.
+More broadly, InteractScience can provide diagnostic signals for improving models' scientific reasoning, visual grounding, and interactive programming abilities.
+A more detailed discussion is provided in Appendix~\ref{apdx:discussion}.
+We believe that our work will contribute to more reliable AI tools for science and education applications.